By Ptarmigan Arts Artists

 Our new BRG show Passion/Compassion will feature an eclectic mix of mediums including fused glass, paintings, photography, bead work, turned wood and more.
 This show will run through February and March.

-Please join us for First Friday on February 1st from 5 to 7 pm.
+Please join us for First Friday on March 1st from 5 to 7 pm.
 Refreshments will be served.
 We hope you will stop by to see the many aspects and dimensions of passion and compassion.
-Your visit can be a valentine to yourself.
 Enjoy!